redwood/redwood/README.md

 Try putting code blocks and annotations right after headers.
 See the default `source/index.md` for an example, or file an issue if you're having trouble.

+### I want to change the colors!!!1

+That's not exactly a *question*, but you can change the colors of various parts of the design, as well as some paddings, in `variables.scss`.
+This is also a great way to keep your changes to Slate's design in one place, so it will be easier to update Slate.

 ### You guys recently uploaded Slate.
 How can I incorporate your new changes into my fork?

 Add the remote, call it `upstream`: